 2. Weight management

 Increased weight is directly related to the development of osteoarthritis.
 While reducing weight can be helpful.
-In fact, it can be a major factor in preventing or managing arthritis of the knees.
+It can be a significant factor in preventing or managing arthritis of the knees.

 Regular exercise reduces arthritic pain and improves joint function.
 But make sure to mix it up.
 A range of activities provides the most benefit.
-So, weight bearing, aerobics and stretching are all necessary.
-Strengthening the surrounding muscles is important to stabilise joints.
-It also prevents the muscle weakness that promotes structural damage.
+So, weight-bearing, aerobics and stretching are all necessary.
+Strengthening the surrounding muscles is vital to stabilise joints.
+It also prevents muscle weakness that promotes structural damage.

-While weight bearing exercise helps to prevent loss of cartilage and bone.
+Weight-bearing exercise helps to prevent loss of cartilage and bone.
 Activities such as yoga that improve flexibility and range of motion also help.
-Water based activities such as swimming or pool aerobics are a good option.
+Water-based activities such as swimming or pool aerobics are a good option.

 Aim for some physical activity on most days.
-For a total of 150 minutes moderate exercise per week, or 75 minutes vigorous exercise.
-Where possible, more exercise or higher intensity exercise is more beneficial.
+A total of 150 minutes of moderate exercise per week, or 75 minutes of vigorous exercise, is a good guideline.
+Where possible, more training or higher intensity exercise is more beneficial.

 Bromelain is a protein digesting enzyme, found in the stem and fruit of pineapples.
 It is available as a dietary supplement.
 Bromelain relieves osteoarthritis because it is an anti-inflammatory agent with analgesic properties.
 In fact, there are several studies supporting its use.